 1975: Queen released “Now I’m Here,” the second single from their third studio album, Sheer Heart Attack.

-1975: Blondie played their first gig at New York’s CBGB club, though singer Debbie Harry and guitarist Chris Stein had already played at the venue as members of the Stilettos and the Angel and the Snake.
+1975: Blondie played their first of several gigs at New York’s CBGB club, though singer Debbie Harry and guitarist Chris Stein had already played at the venue as members of the Stilettos and the Angel and the Snake.

 1977: Glen Campbell released his cover of Allen Toussaint’s “Southern Nights” as the first single and title track from his thirty-second studio album.